All the Web's a Guide. Sites to Visit for Casual Learning

-As great as the proliferation of online learning has been, those sites aren’t the only places one can learn on the world wide web.
+As great as the proliferation of online learning has been, traditional learning sites like Skillcrush aren’t the only places one can learn on the world wide web.
 The internet is still a giant library, and if you know where to look, it can provide immense amounts of detailed information.
 For freelancers, there are plenty of educational resources in the vast annals of the web, a lot of which you don’t need to pay a dime for.
 These sites are places the average freelancer may not think to go, but we promise are worth a visit.

-We mention these two sites together as they’re owned by the same company and so their content is quite complementary.
+We mention these two sites together because they’re owned by the same company and so their content is quite complementary.
 Their topics have a wide range and don’t give as much specific practical advice as Entrepreneur or HBR do, but they make up for that with their coverage and take on current events.
-Reading Fast Company & Inc is one of the best ways to stay abreast of what’s going on in the worlds of technology, economics, politics, and entrepreneurship, and to keep up with the latest professional trends.
+Reading Fast Company & Inc is one of the best ways to stay abreast of what’s going on in the worlds of technology, economics, politics, and entrepreneurship, and to keep up with your industry's latest professional trends.
 As far as direct learning goes, Inc & Fast Company offer online courses on topics like Design Thinking, Finance for Entrepreneurs, and Personal Branding.
 Individual classes cost $79 and full courses cost as low as $199.
 Fast Company also hosts four different podcasts, and both brands host multiple business summits throughout the year that anyone can attend.

 A very convenient place for free online education is iTunesU.
-If you have Apple products or an account, the company’s iTunes U is a collection of courses and lectures from leading universities.
-Part of its iTunes software, you can access courses by topic or university.
+If you have Apple products or an account, the company’s iTunesU is a collection of courses and lectures from leading universities.
+Part of the iTunes software, you can access courses by topic or university.
 In many cases, you’ll be able to get audio and video of lectures, have access to some books and materials, and even download quizzes with answer keys.
 Some of the educational content they have costs money, but much of it is free and comes in a huge variety of topics that you can search for in the same way you would search for a song on iTunes.
 On an iPad, iPhone, or iPod touch, users can download the iTunesU app.
-Desktop users can access iTunesU on the upper right-hand corner of the iTunes Store.
+Desktop users can access iTunesU from the upper right-hand corner of their iTunes Store.

 PEOPLE PER HOUR & OTHER JOB SITES

-You know those sites you use to find all that freelance work.
+You know those sites you use to find all that freelance work?
 Guess what?
-You can learn stuff their too.
+You can learn stuff there too.
 Sites like People Per Hour, Freelancer, Guru, and Upwork all have blogs with free educational content.
 The People Per Hour blog, like many of these blogs, is used to give updates on the company, but its content is much more diverse than that.
 Articles like “5 jobs that will be replaced by automation” and “7 Cost efficient tips to get SEO right for your small business” can also be found.
-You don’t need to be a member of any of these companies to read their blog posts, but if you are member, some of these companies will pay you to add content to their blog.
+You don’t need to be a member of any of these companies to read their blog posts, but if you are a member, some of these companies will pay you to add content to their blog.
 One more way to get noticed by clients.

-As freelancers we understand that there’s nothing more valuable than knowledge.
+As freelancers, we understand that there’s nothing more valuable than knowledge.
 Get your hands on as much as you can.